Anisotropic propagation of GHz surface and bulk acoustic waves in gallium arsenide studied by random scattering: Results and discussion

-In Fig. \ref{fig:result_1}(c), we plot the magnitude of the folded FFT between the [110] and the [100] crystal axes.
+In Fig. \ref{fig:Results_2}(a), we plot the magnitude of the folded FFT between the [110] and the [100] crystal axes.
 In this figure, we identify acoustic modes by their angle-dependent spatial periodicity $(\nu_x, \nu_y)$.
-We find a strong signal associated with the pure SAW mode at the [100] axis, which does not fully extend to the [110] axis, but exhibits an avoided crossing with the pSAW mode, which then extends to the [110] axis.
+We find a strong signal associated with the pure SAW mode at the [100] axis, which does not fully extend to the [110] axis due to the avoided crossing with the SH-BAW mode.
+The pSAW mode extends further to the [110] axis.
 This observation is in line with the theoretical results (see Fig. \ref{fig:Theory_2}(d)).
 We also observe a clear signal corresponding to the L-BAW and a weaker signal associated with the SH-BAW.
 We further observe two sidebands (indicated by *) of the surface modes.
-Since they are equally spaced from the main signal in the $\nu_x$ direction and decrease in amplitude for higher $\nu_x$, we hypothesize that these sidebands are the result of an amplitude modulation in the $x$ direction caused by imperfections of the translation stage \footnote{We investigated this effect by rotating the sample and found that the sidebands remained dominant along the same axis of the translation stage.}.
+Since they are equally spaced from the main signal in the $\nu_x$ direction and decrease in amplitude for higher $\nu_x$, we hypothesize that these sidebands are the result of an amplitude modulation in the $x$ direction caused by imperfections of the translation stage. \footnote{We investigated this effect by rotating the sample and found that the sidebands remained dominant along the same axis of the translation stage.}

-Finally, we calculate for each acoustic mode the weighted averages $(\bar{\nu}_x,\bar{\nu}_y)$ for a set of angles, which are depicted as red dots in Fig. \ref{fig:result_1}(c).
-This is achieved using a combined ridge detection and clustering algorithm, which robustly identifies the data points that correspond to a mode.
-We calculate the average of these selected data points within an angular bin with the FFT amplitude as weight, and we obtain $(\bar{\nu}_x,\bar{\nu}_y)$.
+Finally, we calculate for each acoustic mode the weighted averages $(\bar{\nu}_x,\bar{\nu}_y)$ for a set of angles, which are depicted as red dots in Fig. \ref{fig:Results_2}(a).
+This is achieved by first performing a Frangi ridge detection algorithm, \footnote{We used the MATLAB \href{https://www.mathworks.com/help/images/ref/fibermetric.html}{\texttt{fibermetric}} function.} which identifies the data points that form the branches in the FFT.
+Then, we cluster the data points from the ridge detection per acoustic mode using a DBSCAN algorithm. \footnote{We applied the \href{https://www.mathworks.com/help/stats/dbscan-clustering.html}{\texttt{dbscan}} function from the MATLAB Statistics and Machine Learning Toolbox\textsuperscript{\texttrademark}.} Finally, we calculate for each mode the average $(\nu_x,\nu_y)$-position of the selected data points within an angular bin with the FFT amplitude as weight, and we obtain $(\bar{\nu}_x,\bar{\nu}_y)$.
 We then calculate the propagation angle $\theta$ (from the [110] axis) and the corresponding phase velocity $v(\theta)$ as follows:

 where the $f$ is the excitation frequency of 1.03205 GHz.
-The resulting angle-dependent velocities are shown in Fig. \ref{fig:result_1}(e), where the dots are the experimental data and the curves are the theoretical predictions.
+The resulting angle-dependent velocities are shown in Fig. \ref{fig:Results_2}(c), where the red dots are the experimental data and the curves are the theoretical predictions.
 We find a very good agreement between experiment and theory.